sohailokzz/animations_in_flutter/README.md

 ## Hero Animation

-This is the first example of animtion in Flutter a famous one Hero Animation.
+This is the first example of animation in Flutter a famous one Hero Animation.

+## Implicit Animation

+This is the second examplet of animation in Flutter a simple one that pops up image.

 A few resources to get you started if this is your first Flutter project: